useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 of hours to share with my wife, or just relax, or do R programming.
 So that's kind of it.

-**Nick**:

-**Great, that's cool.
+**Nick: Great, that's cool.
 We play ping pong at work and a bit, but we haven't thought to have a ranking system, that sounds fun!**

-Thomas:

-So, we have a web app for the phone where you can say which four people will play.
+Thomas: So, we have a web app for the phone where you can say which four people will play.
 And it will generate the teams, and will give a ranking to the potential outcome, and how many points will each person get, depending on whether they win or lose, and all this.
 And then will be put into our big board where you have all sorts of statistics.

-**Nick**:

-**That's awesome.
+**Nick: That's awesome.
 Okay.
 Do you listen to music while you work or code?
 And if so, what sort of music?**

-Thomas:

-Yes, I do.
+Thomas: Yes, I do.
 I listen to a lot of music.
 It can be anything, really.
 I remember having a Twitter discussion with someone about that.
 Like, that they wanted music without vocal in it, because it kind of distracts them.
 For me, it doesn't really matter.
 My mind get distracted by